Categories

 Tea, Flowers, and Happiness

-Tea, flowers, and happiness can help me slide more easily into presence.
+Tea, flowers, and happiness (I mean sunshine!) can help me slide more easily into presence.
 Please allow me to explain.

 tea leaves in a white dish with a gold border on a bamboo mat.
 Sunshine is coming through a nearby window and falling on the orchid flowers.